vladget/cv/README.md

 * Citizenship: Ukrainian
 * English: Fluent
 # INTENTIONS:
-* Enhance my DevOps skills.
+* Enhance my DevOps / SRE skills.
 * Use my skills for designing/refactoring/building/deploying/supporting high-load web applications.
 * Use my knowledge, experience and skills to perform all functions system administrator for UNIX-like systems in heterogeneous environments.